 Highlights the critical legal and business issues entrepreneurs face as they build and launch a new venture.
 Explore real world scenarios, and address legal and business issues from ideation to all of the important junctures along the path to success.
 Significant attention is placed on new venture formation, intellectual property management, and financing arrangements.

-Course 10: Fundamentals of Technology Startup Ventures
+Course 9: Launching Technology Startup Ventures

 Dr. Thomas J. Mierzwa